aibasel/downward/docs/pddl-support.md

 -   **PDDL types:** `(either ...)` types are not supported
 -   **conditional effects:** Not all heuristics support conditional effects.
 See [Evaluator](search/Evaluator.md) for details.
-    Also, as of this writing, support for conditional effects is still somewhat buggy/incomplete.
-Some constructs lead to translator crashes.
-This is especially true for operators that have multiple conditional effects affecting the same variable, or several variables that the translator groups into a single finite-domain variable.
 -   **axioms:** Not all heuristics support axioms.
 See [Evaluator](search/Evaluator.md) for details.
 -   **universal conditions:** Universal conditions in preconditions,